1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 2. Is the SDK initialisation dependent on something? (e.g., iOS SDK is initialised after Firebase initialisation or it is being initialised in a callback)

-**Have you verified correct writeKey and dataPlaneUrl are used or not** Verify that `writeKey` and `dataPlaneUrl` provided while the SDK initialisation is correct or not.
+**Have you verified correct writeKey and dataPlaneUrl are used or not** Verify that `writeKey` and `dataPlaneUrl` used while the SDK initialisation is correct or not.